afriestad/blarg/docs/index.md

 To fill in the code, one must be logged in to Bungie.net and have redeemed one of the CE postcard codes (in essence, you must be an owner of the CE).
 If you do this (and wait a bit for the sync to update your permissions in the background somewhere), then entering "CHOOSE" into the field will give you a screen like the following:

-![Screenshot of bungie.net/analyze after successfull code entry](assets/img/bungie-net-analyze.png) Image courtesy: Myrzir (Myrzir#0934 on Discord), [original](https://cdn.discordapp.com/attachments/768122197725806643/768556752077062204/unknown.png)
+![Screenshot of bungie.net/analyze after successfull code entry](assets/img/bungie-net-analyze.png)

+_Image courtesy: Myrzir (Myrzir#0934 on Discord), [original](https://cdn.discordapp.com/attachments/768122197725806643/768556752077062204/unknown.png)_

 This is a countdown, specifically counting down to **Thursday Nov 5 at 11 AM PDT** (18:00 UTC, one hour after reset).
 This seems to be a countdown.
 If you are a CE owner, check back on the page after the countdown ends!
 Chances are this will be the start of the ARG proper, and that we will get instructions for the next step on this page.

-**NOTE: The page doesn't seem to work properly on mobile, nor in Firefox and Safari browsers.
-If you are having trouble with these browsers, try entering the code using another browser**
+**NOTE: The page doesn't seem to work properly on mobile.
+If you are having trouble, try entering the code using another browser or from a computer.**

 ### Emblem Codes
 Most of the puzzles so far have resulted in emblem codes.
 There is also one emblem code that is unique to owners of the CE.